-We know that sometimes, the hardest part of starting something new is coming with an idea for what you want to do.
+We know that sometimes the hardest part of starting something new is coming up with an idea for what you want to do.
 And we’re here to help!
-Ahead, we’re going to explore what membership sites are, and how to come up with the best membership site ideas.
+Ahead, we’re going to explore what membership sites are, a 3-step process to help you come up with your own amazing site, and 15 membership site ideas to get you started.

 What is a membership site?